 I realised that whenever I’m having guests over I run around tidying all the ‘communal’ areas like the kitchen, living, dining room etc. But my bedroom always gets neglected because no one needs to go in there.
 Instead I just shut the door.
 But with a little effort, we can all reclaim our bedrooms and make them clutter free zones.
 Clutter is energy sapping, it creates overwhelm and a feeling of chaos which no one wants.
 So if you want to declutter your bedroom too, these tips will help.

 Before I get in to the tips, I should add that de-cluttering isn’t about getting rid of everything and living in a room that has nothing visible apart from the main pieces of furniture.
 Instead it’s about creating a calm, inviting space where everything has a home and is organised in a way that doesn’t cause anxiety and stress.
-It’s about that feeling you get when you walk in to your bedroom after a long day knowing you’ve arrived in your inviting little space where you can completely relax.
+It’s about that feeling you get when you walk in to your room after a long day knowing you’ve arrived in your inviting, cosy and calming bedroom where you can completely relax.

 6 tips to declutter your bedroom